aliswh/women_discr_DS/README.md

-# Statistical analysis on Discrimination of Women in Italy
+# Statistical analysis about Discrimination of Women in Italy
  Data Science 'Foundation of Probability and Statistics' project.
 Developed in R.
  Data: Istat - 2011

- Status: WIP
+## Status: WIP